 Keep in mind that if you are a finalist for admission, we will invite you to campus for a prospective student visit (at our expense) to acquaint you with our program, campus, and faculty.

-PLEASE NOTE: During the coronavirus pandemic, current visitors are not allowed on campus without an approved invitation.
+PLEASE NOTE: During the coronavirus pandemic, visitors are strongly encouraged to be vaccinated.
+Regardless of vaccination status, must wear masks inside campus buildings and at any other time designated by the University.
 Learn more about the current policy on visitors.

 What should I send for a writing sample?